4ian/GDevelop/newIDE/README.md

 ## Current status

-This new editor is still in development and not yet ready to build games from scratch:
+This new editor is still in development and is missing some features:

-- [x] Scene editor
-- [x] Export
-- [ ] Events editor
+- [ ] Autocompletion of expressions and parameters in Events editor.
-- [x] Objects editor
+- [ ] Creating and editing groups of objects
 - [ ] Support for native games
-- [ ] Editor available online
 - [ ] Export with Cocos2d-JS to Android and iOS.

 ## Additional help